-Keeping in mind that this is a response coming from established CSO's it raises grave concern.
-The EU, its enlargement process and the country's commitment to it are considered by the leading CSO's as institutions and values of diminished credibility.
+The EU, its enlargement processand the country's commitment to it are considered by the leading CSO's as institutions and values of diminished credibility.

 The high percentage of those who share this view is a worrying signal that the credibility at issue is dramatically damaged.

-2) If "yes," can it be restored, and how can it be restored?
+2. If "yes," can it be restored, and how can it be restored?

 A third of the responses seem to come down to the expectation that the EU should reform itself before expecting North Macedonia to reform itself, it needs to democratize itself before assessing N. Macedonia's progress in democratization as per the EU standards.
 The reverse image, in which N. Macedonia's once pro-EU avantgarde is demanding from the EU to democratize itself, speaks of a rather distorted, upside-down discourse among the CS actors and also a symptom of a similar upside-down relationships between the EU and the CS sector.
 One ought to ask the question: do the experts from the CSOs seriously believe in the EU's democratic deficiency when compared to N. Macedonia, or is this position a symptom of a polarization resulting from a deeply nested frustration with the accession process?
-Let us illustrate this conclusion with some examples from the list of responses to the open question in the survey: "For a start, by abiding to its own values and principles, instead of raw interests, especially not by succumbing to particular interests of individual member states," or, "Yes, it can be restored by respecting the values that they are promoting," "By abiding to their own principles," or, "It can be partially restored by starting immediate accession negotiations.
+Let us illustrate this conclusion with some examples from the list of responses to the open question in the survey: "For a start, by abiding to its own values and principles, insteadof raw interests, especially not by succumbing to particular interests of individual member states," or, "Yes, it can be restored by respecting the values that they are promoting," "By abiding to their own principles," or, "It can be partially restored by starting immediate accession negotiations.
 With sincere commitment."
 Some say: "It cannot be restored."

 Other responses seem to be premised on the belief that the EU "can fix the country" by an almost direct intervention.
-Consider the following statements: "To lower corruption and improve the political system, have less administration employees," or, "Apparently, the EU should take a much firmer stance on a number of issues - democratic reforms, the fight against corruption, regarding the outstanding issues presented by Bulgaria, etc." Then similarly: "It can be restored by reforms of the justice and educational system."
+The following statements shall be considered: "To lower corruption and improve the political system, have less administration employees," or, "Apparently, the EU should take a much firmer stance on a number of issues - democratic reforms, the fight against corruption, regarding the outstanding issues presented by Bulgaria, etc." Then similarly: "It can be restored by reforms of the justice and educational system."